Webperf-se/webperf_core/README.md

 So it looks like this:
 *# testsites(test_type=0)*

 Google Pagespeed requires an API key.
-You can come get one like this:
+You can get one like this:
 1. Go to [Google Cloud Platform](https://console.cloud.google.com/apis).
 2. Search for *Pagespeed Insights API*.
 3. Click on *Credentials* (you may need to create a project first, if you do not already have one).